aponysus/rego/docs/concepts/policy-keys.md

 # Policy keys

-`rego` selects behavior using a **policy key**: a stable, low-cardinality identifier for a call site.
+`recourse` selects behavior using a **policy key**: a stable, low-cardinality identifier for a call site.

 Examples: